Neha0825/Neha0825/README.md

 - 👋 Hi, I’m @Neha0825
 - 👀 I’m am computer Science Student with specialization in Internet of Things
-- 🌱 I’m currently a student at Chandigarh University
+- 🌱 I’m Graduate from Chandigarh University

 <!---